 How to become a travel videographer

 A travel videographer is an exciting career, especially if the passion for making videos won’t leave you be!
-If you make it in this career path, you might make epic videos of expeditions worldwide.
+You might make epic videos of expeditions worldwide if you enter this career path.

 You need to have a dedication to filming as well as traveling.
-It’s also best to be social media savvy, as that’s how you’ll start gaining some much-needed exposure.
+It’s also best to be social media savvy, as that’s how you’ll gain some much-needed exposure.

 Before that, though, you should learn the basics.